linas/fractal/README.md

 In alphabetical order:

-- **generate** -- code for filling in 2D pixmaps of a broad assortment of dynamical systems.
+- [[**generate**]](generate) -- code for filling in 2D pixmaps of a
+  broad assortment of dynamical systems.
 This includes code for making short animated movies of the same.
-The "main" workhorse/driver is `brat.C` which will fill in a pixmap with colors, given a range of paramaters and a function implementing the dynamical system.
+The "main" workhorse/driver is `brat.C`, which will fill in a pixmap with floating-point numbers, given a range of parameters and a function implementing the dynamical system.
+The shell script `cvt` will then assign colors to the floats and create an RGB image.

+- [[**generate/samples**]](generate/samples) -- a variety of images that
+  were created with the above.
+Most of these are test runs, and are incomplete or damaged in some way.
+You will find final versions of these in the art gallery.